Last updated on September 16th, 2022 at 10:08 am

 You’ll note that I’ve mentioned that our muscle glycogen stores are typically created from carbohydrates.

-And this can actually go a long way to explain why your muscles look smaller after a workout.
+And this can actually go a long way to explain why your muscles aren’t looking that great following a training session.

 I can guarantee that the vast majority of trainees focus much more on protein intake following a workout.